Climate change is something that will affect us all, so why aren’t more people talking about it and taking action? – Nell Azuri

 Nell is CCLs Regional Coordinator for Queensland and juggles climate action with family life on the Sunshine Coast.

-Ask Nell a question about her presentation at CCL Australia’s facebook group (ask to join).
+Ask Nell a question about her presentation at CCL Australia’s facebook group (ask to join if you are not yet a member).

 Notes for “Breaking through the climate of silence”